slime3000fly/devops_project/K8S/README.md

 ## Components:

   ### Backend:
   A microservice that handles the logic involved in recommending movies Uses Kubernetes for container management, scaling and resource access management.

   ### Frontend:
   User interface that allows users to browse and receive movie recommendations.
   Built on REACT technologies.

   ### MongoDB Database:
   A database that stores information about movies.
+  Utilizes StatefulSet and persistent volume for increased reliability.

 ## Architecture:
 The project uses microservices to easily scale and expand individual components.<br />